Download the Code of Federal Regulations in XML.

 (2) Submitter means any person or entity outside the Federal Government from which the Department obtains business information, directly or indirectly.
 The term includes corporations; state, local and tribal governments; and foreign governments.

 (c) Designation of business information.
-A submitter of business information should designate by appropriate markings, either at the time of submission or at a reasonable time thereafter, any portions of its submission that it considers protected from disclosure under FOIA exemption (b)(4).
+A submitter of business information must use good-faith efforts to designate, by appropriate markings, either at the time of submission or at a reasonable time thereafter, any portions of its submission that it considers to be protected from disclosure under FOIA exemption (b)(4).
 These designations will expire ten years after the date of the submission unless the submitter requests, and provides justification for, a longer period.

 (d) Notice to submitters.
 A component shall provide a submitter with prompt written notice of a FOIA request or administrative appeal that seeks its business information whenever required under paragraph (e) of this section, except as provided in paragraph (h) of this section, in order to give the submitter an opportunity under paragraph (f) of this section to object to disclosure of any specified portion of that information.
 Such written notice shall be sent via certified mail, return receipt requested, or similar means.
 The notice shall either describe the business information requested or include copies of the requested records containing the information.
 If notification of a large number of submitters is required, notification may be made by posting or publishing the notice in a place reasonably likely to accomplish notification.